+Several NR metrics have been described in the literature, paying special attention to the difficulties that the absence of a proper reference imposes to the model of evaluation.
 A possible idea to overcome this limitation is to extract some statistics from the distorted image and compare them against similar statistics previously extracted from natural undistorted images [3, 4, 5].
 Another approach consists of extracting specific characteristics of the distortion when the type of artifact is known beforehand.
 Some approaches following this intuition use local gradient [6], saliency map and Support Vector Regression (SVR) [7], or measure the power of the blocking signal [8].

 Convolutional Neural Networks (CNN) are continuously showing impressive performance in many computer vision tasks, and IQA is by no means an exception.
 Most of the recently proposed CNN-based models focus on the FR case.
 Among those, [9] compares feature maps extracted from the CNN layers of test and reference images, [10] learns the HVS behavior from the underlying data distribution of IQA databases, and [11] fuses scores obtained from multiple quality indices into one score.
-Other proposed metrics are data-driven [12], or train a model to learn perceptual transforms [13, 14], or use both [15, 16].
+Other proposed metrics are datadriven [12], or train a model to learn perceptual transforms [13, 14].
 CNN-based approaches that tackle the NR problem also exist.
-Some examples include purely data-driven approaches [17], approaches that learn rules from linguistic descriptions [18], others that extract different gradient-based features [19, 20], or approaches modeling the perceptual masking effects in distorted HDR images [21].
+Some examples include purely data-driven approaches [15], approaches that learn rules from linguistic descriptions [16], others that extract different gradient-based features [17, 18], or approaches modeling the perceptual masking effects in distorted HDR images [19].